 I returned to practice in 2014, where I worked in primary care, sharing insight from what I had learned though I continued learning about the neuroscience of habit formation, the latest principles of the #microbiome, and how trauma impacts the autonomic nervous system.

 However, probably the most potent teacher was the school of life.
 I went through a profound #burnout journey after working with a company that promised to deliver integrative care only to nix everything for their IPO.

-After severe flu or cv in Feb of 2020, I had to get bold again.
+After severe process with influenza A in Feb of 2020, I had to get bold again.